akiencore/ComputerVision_OpenCV/11172020_CannyEdgeDetection/README.md

 ### Basic Idea:
 1. Change the image into the grayscale image
 2. Blur the image
-3. Define a threshold to apply Canny Edge Detection
+3. Define a edge threshold to apply Canny Edge Detection
 4. Rememeber edge found by Canny Edge Detection

 </br>